 Most often, ICE detainers are merely the beginning of an investigation into someone’s status, and that investigation often goes nowhere.
 For example, government data indicates that, during a four-year period, the Obama Administration placed detainer requests on 834 U.S. citizens.
 (U.S. citizens are categorically not subject to removal.)
 These incidents show that ICE detainers are frequently issued haphazardly.
 Given the Trump administration’s efforts to expand ICE personnel and to heighten focus on immigration enforcement, it is inevitable that these types of mistakes will only increase.

 Listening to the debate about this bill was truly disturbing and disheartening.
 Our constitution protects citizens and immigrants alike, including undocumented immigrants.
 But even if legislators who voted for it care about the constitutional rights only of U.S. citizens in Iowa, or those who are lawfully present, it's important to note that SF 481 is written so poorly that even they aren't excluded from the bill's reach.

 Meanwhile, we’d like to remind people of their rights under Iowa law.
-The rights spelled out in our materials will continue even after July 1.
+The rights spelled out in our materials, linked below, will continue even after July 1.